keithpitt/DKBenchmark/Readme.markdown

 # DKBenchmark

-`DKBenchmark` is a utility class that makes it easy to benchmark code in Objective-C.
+`DKBenchmark` is a utility class that makes it easy to benchmark code in Objective-C using blocks.
 Results are logged via `NSLog`

-It is used in the apps written by [Mostly Disco](http://www.mostlydisco.com)
+It is used in the apps written by [Mostly Disco](http://www.mostlydisco.com) and [The Frontier Group](http://www.thefrontiergroup.com.au)

 ## Installation